glitcher255/Terraform-Kuma-App/README.md

-# Uptime Kuma on Azure App Services (with Terraform)
+# Persistent Uptime Kuma on Azure App Services (with Terraform)
 ![Monitoring Probes](/assets/kuma-sc4.png)
 ## 📘 Overview
 This repository demonstrates how to deploy [**Uptime Kuma**](https://github.com/louislam/uptime-kuma), a self-hosted uptime monitoring tool, on **Azure App Services** using **Terraform**.
 The project includes persistent storage using **Azure File Shares**, and a live setup that monitors multiple endpoints.